brandur/sorg/content/drafts/postgres-atomicity.md

     } while(0)
 ```

-Note that the first few IDs are reserved as special
+The first few IDs are reserved as special identifiers, so
-identifiers, so we always skip those and start at `3`.
+we always skip those and start at `3`.

 Back in `GetSnapshotData`, we get `xmin` and `xip` by
 iterating over all running transactions (again, see